-The ADA states that facilities constructed before January 26, 1992, must remove barriers to accessing goods and services that are "easily accomplishable and able to be carried out without much difficulty or expense."
-This requirement is known as "readily achievable barrier removal.”
+The ADA states that facilities constructed before January 26, 1992, must remove barriers to accessing goods and services that are “easily accomplishable and able to be carried out without much difficulty or expense.”
+This requirement is known as “readily achievable barrier removal.”
 If your facility pre-dates the enactment of the ADA and the public areas of your facility were not made accessible by a subsequent alteration, the ADA requires you to remove barriers that are readily achievable in all areas open to the public.
 An assessment of whether or not removal of barriers at a specific site is readily achievable is a detailed process that should take into consideration the following:

 - The scope and cost of measures necessary to remove or mitigate the barriers.

 - Careful examination of the overall financial resources of your business enterprise.

 What is a Disability Access Inspection Certificate?

 I have a CASp inspection report and certificate.
 What should I do now?

 If your CASp inspection report has a determination of “inspected by a CASp” you should strive to adhere to your schedule for improvements to come into compliance with applicable construction-related accessibility standards.
 Keep the CASp inspection report in your records.
 After improvements to come into compliance have been made to your property, you do not need to obtain a final inspection from a CASp in order to obtain or maintain “qualified defendant” status; however, you may elect to do so to ensure that improvements were made in compliance to the applicable standards.
 Most important, maintain the accessible features of your facility.